Slow-Cooked Turkey with Berry Compote

 - Remove turkey from slow cooker; tent with foil.
 Let stand 10 minutes before slicing.

 - Meanwhile, in a large saucepan, combine compote ingredients.
 Bring to a boil.
-Reduce heat to medium; cook, uncovered, 15-20 minutes or until slightly thickened and apples are tender, stirring occasionally.
+Reduce heat to medium; cook, uncovered, stirring occasionally, until slightly thickened and apples are tender, 15-20 minutes.
 Serve turkey with compote.
-Yield: 12 servings (3-1/4 cup compote).